andOlga/umineko-catbox-english/CONTRIBUTING.md

 To prepare for this work, please first set up the actual game and the patch in their existing form.
 Make sure they work.
 This will allow you to test your changes.

-For your build environment, I strongly recommend using either a Codespace on GitHub (click the green "Code" button above -> Codespaces -> Create new codespace), or using GitHub Actions (through the "Actions" tab in your fork -- a workflow is included that can be used to produce a release).
+For your build environment, I strongly recommend using GitHub Actions (through the "Actions" tab in your fork).
+There are two workflows: one which produces a publicly downloadable permanent release (that one is triggered manually), and one which produces a temporary download for testing you can find on the workflow's page (that one is triggered on every push).

 If you are building locally, make sure you have *at least* the following: